Frequently Asked Questions

 Please email your questions to email@example.com.

-We begin to accept grant applications in early April, when our Eligibility Form goes live on our website.
-Applications are due early June 2018.
-Please check back for exact dates.
+We begin to accept grant applications on April 4th, when our Eligibility Form goes live on our website.
+Applications are due June 1st, 2018 at 5 PM.

 No. However, in order to save your organization time and resources, we have developed an Eligibility Form (available April 1st) to verify that your organization meets the minimum requirements.
 Please complete the online form, and, once confirmed, we will email you a link to the application.